CloudGuard WAF

 API Reference

-View and usage without an external client (using GraphiQL)
+View and usage without an external client (using GraphQL)

 1. Viewing all available functions, divided into query functions that are available for Read-Only users as well, and mutations functions which change configuration and are not available for Read-only Users.